ransaked1/dbrealestate/README.md

 sudo docker container list
 ```

 You should see two containers running (MySQL and phpMyAdmin).
-If everything worked fine you should be able to access phpMyAdmin via browser by entering http://127.1.0.0/
+If everything worked fine you should be able to access phpMyAdmin via browser by accessing http://127.1.0.0/

 Access /src folder and run:
 ```